 We have adopted a spiral curriculum across our school, meaning that our students will be experiencing key skills and learning content that is directly relevant to their GCSE course, whatever year they are in.
 We understand that GCSEs are terminal, therefore foundation understanding is constantly laid and revisited between Years 7 – 11.
 Cognitive Scientists such as The Learning Scientists (found at www.learningscientists.org or as authors of the excellent book – ‘Understanding How We Learn: A Visual Guide’) insist that effective learning involves a number of key ingredients and we have tried to embrace their findings in the learning that takes place inside and outside of the classroom at Plashet School.

-The key to successful exam preparation is to make the process active.
+‘Revision’ or ‘cramming’ is the first mistake, the second is to be passive with learning.
 Many students think that staring is the same as learning and spend a considerable amount of time simply staring at their notes.
 Such activity is almost completely useless and will not help any student learn anything!
 Students must use active techniques if they are to see the time spent on learning used successfully.

 The third mistake is to think that we are capable of multitasking.
 It is another myth that is not founded in any scientific research.
 Students must focus on one thing and one thing only.
 We would advise mobile devices and multimedia distractions are removed when your daughter is studying.